sherz-tyc/user-microservice/README.md

 ``.\bin\windows\kafka-server-start.bat .\config\server.properties``

+3) Using command line tool, navigate to the root directory where this README.md file and, specifically, the pom.xml file is located;

+4) Run the following maven command via the command line:

+``mvn clean install -DskipTests``

+*This command will skip tests

+or

+``mvn clean install -DskipTests``

+*This command will run tests after installing dependencies

+Check the output logs on the command line console to see if there are any errors.

+## Running the application
 You may run the application by running the following maven command via the command line:

 ``mvn spring-boot:run``

-*Check the output logs on the command line console to see if there are are any errors.
+Please make sure Zookeeper and Kafta servers are running.
+Check the output logs on the command line console to see if there are are any errors.

 ## Accessing the API documentation